Write and record the development of technology with deep insight

 5.Errors from Process System Deformation

-Errors caused by deformation of the process system under load mainly stem from insufficient stiffness of workpieces, cutting tools, and machine tool components.
-If the workpiece has low stiffness, it may deform under cutting forces, affecting machining accuracy.
+Errors caused by deformation in the process system under load mainly result from insufficient stiffness in workpieces, cutting tools, and machine tool components.
+Low stiffness in the workpiece can cause deformation under cutting forces, affecting machining accuracy.

-While the stiffness of tools like outer circle turning tools is usually sufficient, the stiffness of small-diameter boring bars can significantly affect hole machining accuracy.
-Machine tool component stiffness is influenced by factors such as contact deformation at mating surfaces, frictional forces, low stiffness parts, and clearances, typically requiring experimental determination.
+While tools like outer circle turning tools generally have sufficient stiffness, small-diameter boring bars can significantly impact hole machining accuracy.
+Machine tool component stiffness is affected by factors such as contact deformation, friction, low-stiffness parts, and clearances, often requiring experimental determination.

 6.Errors Due to Thermal Deformation